roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

    :scale: 60

 Spend some time looking at this funny image.
-On the left, models designed as a pair of separate hierarchies.
+On the left, models designed as a pair of separate hierarchies lay.
 One of the model in the left hierarchy observes one model into the other hierarchy.

 On the right, the presentation layer is designed as a hierarchy of three views.
-Each view can be based on one glade file that can be shared among views.
+Each view may be based on one GtkBuilder/glade file that can be shared among views.

 The model and the view sides do not see each other as they are separated by the two depicted barriers.
-Those barriers avoid the model to be involved in the presentation layer, and the view to be tempted to access the model part.
+Those red barriers avoid the model to be involved in the presentation layer, and the view to be tempted to access the model part.

 In the middle, the control part live.
 The controllers within it can see through the barriers.
 Controllers observe some parts of the logic